22April2025 Mother Earth Day "Our Power, Our Planet": Express your gratitude to Mother Nature and seek her blessings by riding a Solar Assist Bicycle!

 The solar bicycle will cover significantly more (almost twice) the trip distance if the above tips are followed.

-A: As per studies, electric unicycles (EUC), velomobiles (enclosed recumbent bicycles) and electric bicycles, in decreasing order are the most efficient modes of human transport.
+A: As per literature, electric unicycles (EUC), velomobiles (enclosed recumbent bicycles) and electric bicycles, in decreasing order are the most efficient modes of human transport.
+However, from the environmental angle, the solar assist bicycle is the most efficient.

 To cover a distance of 1 km, cycling (bicycling) would consume the least metabolic energy compared to other modes of transport like walking, running, or driving a car, as it is considered one of the most efficient forms of human-powered transportation.
 To cover 1 km -